srid/rib/README.md

 - Optional Nix based workflow for easily reproducible environment

-Rib prioritizes the use of *existing* tools over reinventing them, and enables the user to compose them as they wish instead of having write code to fit a custom framework.
+Rib prioritizes the use of *existing* tools over reinventing them, and enables the user to compose them as they wish instead of having to write code to fit a custom framework.

+Here is how your code will look like if you were to generate your static site using Rib:

 <img src="https://raw.githubusercontent.com/srid/rib/master/doc/a/static/rib-sample-main.png" />